CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm-intermed/aws_cli_launch_vm.md

 Note sure how to do a persistent spot instance request .
-### Stop Instance
+### Terminate Instance

+`aws ec2 terminate-instances --region=us-east-1 --instance-ids i-xxxx`

 ### Try creating the gp3 version of the ami using the Nitro Hypervisor, and see if that improves the performance without the cost of the io1 volume.

 no - the nitro is being used.

- "Hypervisor": "xen", - this applies to hypervisor according to the documentation.
+ "Hypervisor": "xen", - this applies to the nitro hypervisor according to the documentation.

 Try creating the gp3 ami from the web interface, and see if you can reproduce the performance issues or not.
 If it performs well, then use the --describe-instances command to see what is different between the ami created from web interface and that created from the command line.